cato-a/CoDaM_MiscMod/README.md

   The ban capabilities is low level and intended only for small servers or single standalone servers.

   **NOTE:** Must be loaded before CoDaM_HamGoodies due to conflicting takeover (or any other mod for that matter).
-  This mod is not made compatible with other mods and only compatible with CoDExtended as is by php.
+  This mod is not made compatible with other mods and only compatible with the latest [CoDExtended](https://github.com/xtnded/codextended).

   A full guide on how to configure and setup MiscMod can be found [here](https://cod.pm/guide/d0da8d/installing-and-configuring-codam-miscmod).